ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/server/index.md

 # Batching

-You can send and execute multiple GraphQL documents in the same requests.
+Batching allows you to send and execute a sequence of GraphQL operations in a single request.

 [Learn more about batching](/docs/hotchocolate/v13/server/batching)